Unipisa/Oraculum/OraculumLocalBox/README.md

 ## .NET Api

 Open the _dotnetplayground.ipynb_ notebook in Visual Studio code and run it.
+You need _.NET Interactive_ and _Polyglot_ to interactively test the .NET API.

 ## PowerShell Api